September 11th, 2017 | By: Phoebe Mar | Tags: Culture

 How do they do this?
 Let’s find out!

 Companies are built from honest feedback.
 Listen to what your employees want, and follow up.
 Encourage an honest and open environment to find out what employees are looking to get out of their job.
 Whether it’s more flexibility or a snack bar in the office, genuinely listen and do your best to make it happen!

 Many companies offer additional benefits to their employees such as health insurance, snacks, stock options, gym membership or a relaxed dress code.
 These are low cost methods that any office can do to boost employee morale.
 They’re also likely to be more loyal to their company because they will feel well taken care of and invested in the company’s future.

 Recognition and positive reinforcements can go a long way.
 Praising and rewarding your employees for their hard work will motivate them to continue what they’re doing.

-.
+Rewards don’t have to break the bank.
 A pizza party, written recognition, or time off will make employees feel valued and appreciated.

 Another important component to promoting positive morale in the office is the possibility to advance professionally.